Skip to content

 Unlisted binaries

 Binaries are executable Node.js scripts.
-Many npm packages, when installed, add an executable file to use from scripts in package.json.
-Examples include TypeScript with the tsc binary, Next.js with the next binary, and so on.
+Some npm packages, when installed, add one or more executable files to use from scripts in package.json.
+Examples include TypeScript that comes with the tsc binary, ESLint comes with eslint, Next.js with next, and so on.

 Knip detects such binaries in scripts and checks whether there’s a package installed that includes that binary.
 It looks up the bin field in the package.json file of installed packages.
 If it doesn’t find it, it will be reported as an unlisted binary as there is no package listed that contains it.

-Except for binaries that are most likely meant to be installed on the OS already and not installed from npm (details: list in source).
+Binaries that are installed on the OS already and not thus likely not meant to be installed from npm are not reported as unlisted (details: list of ignored binaries in source).

 Missing binaries